osirisguitar/restify-ad-auth/README.md

 # restify-ad-auth
 LDAP authentication for Active Directory in Restify.

-This is a pre-release, use at your own peril.
+No tests, no usage docs, sub-par user experience - this is a pre-release, use at your own peril.